jkoseki/CrypToth/README.md

 **Installation of _cosmdanalyzer_** <br>
-cosmdanalyzer is a system for hotspot detection form output of exprorer_msmd cosmdanalyzer is available in Input files.
+cosmdanalyzer is a system for hotspot detection form output of exprorer_msmd cosmdanalyzer is available in Input and Setting Files.

 **Installation of _DAIS including FF score calculator_** <br>
 Create a conda environment using conda-TDA.yml.
 After activating the TDA conda environment, install the bio3d, TDA, readr, data.table, tidyr, stringr, kernlab, tidyverse, dplyr, openxlsx, earth, Rtsne, mclust, gplots, and pheatmap packages in R.